 Find the contact details of the cantonal compensation funds and occupational compensation funds.

-Identify and contact the relevant compensation fund.
+Identify and contact the relevant compensation office.

 Federal Social Insurance Office (FSIO)